 Here is an easy DIY for the kitty that loves to scratch.
 All you need is some rope, a piece of wood, and a few tools to put this cat scratch pad together.
 Hang it from any cat-accessible spot so your kitty can get to scratching.
 Rub some catnip on the rope and make it enticing.
 Follow the instructions for Design Sponge here.

 If your cat prefers a more horizontal approach to nail sharpening, you can try this DIY cat scratcher.
 All you need is a bunch of cardboard, an Exacto knife, and something decorative for the outside.
 Get the full instructions here.

 10. Sock Cat Toys

 Last, but not least, is this super simple DIY cat toy from the Martha Stewart website.
-These toys take old socks, some paper and a little catnip.
-You’re cat will be flying around the house chasing these fish Christmas morning.
+These toys take old socks, some paper, and a little catnip.
+Your cat will be flying around the house chasing these fish on Christmas morning.
 Get the instructions here.

 Happy Holidays and Merry Christmas to all the spectacular pets out there!

 - Experts Warn Pet Owners Not to Follow the Social Media Trend of Scaring Cats Away From Christmas Trees

 - A Christmas Puppy: Good Idea or Bad Idea?